SUP3RIA/Atlantr/README.md

 -l Logging, every proccesed line gets logged so if the programm stopps or crashes it can be continued from there.
 DEFAULT: False
 -lsize Logfilesize, define how big the logfile fore the linecount should be in MB.
 After X MB old values are deleted.
 DEFAULT: 5
 -gm Ghostmode, no userinput is needed to continue from old logged linecount.
 Handy if you use nohup.
-DEFAULT: False -iu Disables logging of invalid and unmachted user:pass to get better performance.
-DEFAULT: False
+DEFAULT: False -iu Log invalid an unmatched accounts.
+Disable for better performance DEFAULT: True